 I also think it is really important to at least try and profile games (both in-play and pre-game) and get use to looking for games which suit your trading style.
 If you prefer ‘lay the draw’ then look for games which should yield a higher scoreline (but again, don’t try and force your lay the draw trade if the market isn’t right for it).

-And finally, even whilst in a learning phase make sure you record all of your trades down on some paper or in a spreadsheet (even if it is just a basic log).
+And finally, even while you are still in a learning phase, make sure you record all of your trades down on some paper or in a spreadsheet (even if it is just a basic log).
 This is by far the most boring part of trading but once you accumulate enough data it will do a couple of important things.
-Firstly it will assure you that you are making money (or not) and secondly it might also highlight which strategies you are good at and which ones clearly aren’t working for you, as such this can then further help you improve by showing you where to focus going forwards!
+Firstly, having a trading log will assure you that you are making money (or loosing it) and secondly, it might also highlight which strategies you are good at and which ones clearly aren’t working for you (and as such this can then further help you improve by showing you where to focus going forwards).